-Cardiovascular disease is New Zealand's – and the world’s – number one killer, while 85 per cent of all cardiovascular deaths are due to heart attack and stroke.
+Cardiovascular disease is New Zealand's – and the world’s – number one killer, while 85 per cent of all cardiovascular deaths are due to heart attack and stroke.1

 - have other medical conditions such as cancer, heart disease, diabetes or a blood disorder

-- are inactive in general, or are immobile for long periods, such as through hospitalisation or long-term sitting or bed rest
+- are unable to move around or are immobile for long periods, such as through hospitalisation or bed rest, or long-term sitting such as during travel

 - are on certain medicines that may increase your risk of clotting